DigitalConstruct-xyz/commandline_interface_flutter/README.md

 ## Features
-A Simple CLI for Flutter.\n
+- A Simple CLI widget for Flutter that
-Can be implemented in less than 20 lines of extra code.
+- can be implemented in LESS THAN 20 LINES of extra code.

 ## Getting started